AASHISHAG/asr-german/README.md

 The respective scripts for data preprocessing can be added at [_run.sh_](recipe_v2/run.sh#L47).

-Each data clip should contain information regarding the specifics of the audio files, transcripts, and speakers.
+Preprocess data so that each clip contains information regarding the specifics of the audio files, transcripts, and speakers.
 Specifically, it will contain the following files:

  - text